apache/openwhisk-runtime-nodejs/docs/standalone/README.md

 The json file contains a simple JavaScript (the target runtime language) function, which is the actual payload.

 ## Initialze the Runtime
-Before issuing the action against the runtime, we first initialize the function with by invoking the ```/init``` endpoint.
+Before issuing the action against the runtime, we first initialize the function with by invoking the ```/init``` endpoint with the  `js-init.json` payload.
 ```
 curl -H "Content-Type:application/json" -X POST --data '@/docs/users/standalone/helloworld/js-init.json' http://localhost:3008/init
 ```